Setting Medplum Server Configuration

 All configuration settings can also be set using environment variables.
 This is common in containerized environments like Docker or cloud platforms like AWS, GCP, and Azure.

-The environment variable names are prefixed with MEDPLUM_, and the configuration keys are converted from camelCase to ALL_CAPS_SNAKE_CASE.
+The environment variable names are prefixed with MEDPLUM_.
+The configuration keys are converted from ALL_CAPS_SNAKE_CASE to camelCase.

 For example, the baseUrl setting becomes MEDPLUM_BASE_URL: